-Once upon a time, it was customary for a blushing bride to wear only white and all of her chosen bridesmaids to be adorned in the same colour.
+Once upon a time, it was customary for a blushing bride to wear only white and for all her chosen bridesmaids to be adorned in the same colour.

-As you can imagine, the body-skimming sheath that looked so fab on size 10 ‘Karen’ unfortunately clung to all the wrong places on size 18 ‘Linda.’
+As you can imagine, the body-skimming sheath that looked so fab on size 10 ‘Karen unfortunately clung to all the wrong places on size 18 ‘Linda.’

 How times have changed, and these days, Brides can make their big entrance wearing anything from a conventional wedding dress adorned with seed pearls and crystals to a plain tuxedo style trouser suit.

-Colour schemes are now not just one color, but 50 shades of the same color, and retailers have had to keep pace with this new demand for all the colors, in all the shades, never mind just in all the sizes.
+Colour schemes are now not just one colour but 50 shades of the same colour, and retailers have had to keep pace with this new demand for all the colours, in all the shades, never mind just in all the sizes.

-Pale shades can make bridesmaids look a little washed out if they are already very fair-skinned, and darker shades such as navy, red, and oh yes, purple can also be draining, even on more olive tones.
+Pale shades can make bridesmaids look a little washed out if they are already very fair-skinned, and darker shades such as navy, red, and, oh yes, purple can also be draining, even on more olive tones.
 So what about considering golds and bronzes, and what about if you could choose from many designs and many SHADES of bronze?

 As with that choice of all the dresses in all the styles and shades, the decisions you will face when organizing your wedding are endless.
-Planning is the key, take your time, and you can make your day one to remember for a very long time.
+Planning is the key; take your time, and you can make your day one to remember for a long time.